junxit/us-congress-bills-117/metadata.md

 - 2021-04-21 — Motion to reconsider laid on the table Agreed to without objection.
 - 2021-04-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 71 (Roll no. 130). (text: 04/19/2021 CR H1939-1941)
 - 2021-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 350 - 71 (Roll no. 130).(text: 04/19/2021 CR H1939-1941)
+- 2021-04-22 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.